the Northern Utah WebSDR server(s)

 are, in their own right, power oscillators - namely, devices with

 switching power converters.
-Now ubiquitous, these devices can be
+Now ubiquitous, these devices can

 found in almost anything that is powered from the AC mains, from

 appliances to chargers to TV and computers.
-Even if one, single
+Even if one,

 device contributes relatively little to one's own receive noise floor